Kometa-Team/Kometa/docs/home/guides/docker.md

 4. Setting up a metadata file and creating a couple sample collections
 5. Creating a docker container that will keep running in the background

+The specific steps you will be taking:
+1. Verify that Docker is installed and install it if not
+2. Use `docker` to retrieve the PMM Docker image
+3. Create a directory for your config files and learn how to tell Docker to use it
+4. Gather two things that the script requires:
+   1. TMDB API Key
+   2. Plex URL and Token
+5. Then, iteratively:
+   1. use `docker` to run the image
+   2. use a text editor to modify a couple of text files until you have a working config file and a single working metadata file.

 ## Prerequisites.

 Anywhere you see